 Whooping cough can be extremely dangerous for babies.
 They may get pneumonia or develop brain damage, and could even die from the disease.
-Nearly 170 infants end up in hospital with whooping cough every year.
+Nearly 170 infants end up in hospital with whooping cough in the Netherlands every year.

 Newborns are not protected